UPDATE— Adirondack Wine & Food Festival cancelled for 2020

 Anyone who can afford to help BBBS in their time of need is greatly encouraged to do so.
 To donate, please go to adkwinefest.com/bbbs

-The Adirondack Wine & Food Festival features 120 of New York’s best wineries, breweries, distilleries, cideries, artisan food vendors, food trucks and more.
+The Adirondack Wine & Food Festival features New York’s best wineries, breweries, distilleries, cideries, artisan food vendors, food trucks and more.
 Held in a gorgeous setting, with beautiful Lake George as its backdrop, the festival is a try-before-you-buy farmer’s market style event that also generates a tremendous economic impact on the surrounding Lake George region.

 Last year’s festival generated a $3.5 million economic impact, with over 4,000 hotel room nights generated in the area – and this year’s festival attendance was expected to surpass 7,250.
 Survey data shows 85% of festival attendees plan their trip to Lake George specifically around the dates of the ADK Wine & Food Festival, further pointing out its importance to the regional economy.

-We are very hopeful that ticket holders will continue to support the festival to ensure it can be held this year and for years to come and to support an incredible organization like Big Brothers Big Sisters of the Southern Adirondacks.
+We are very hopeful that ticket holders will continue to support the festival to ensure it can be held next year and for years to come and to support an incredible organization like Big Brothers Big Sisters of the Southern Adirondacks.

 About Adirondack Festivals LLC: